-- Adheres to and applies the CAPMC mission, values, standards, policies and procedures. - Attends mandatory new employee orientation/ mentor activities. - Attends trainings, workshops, and classes to keep abreast of client engagement theories and practices. - Engages and encourages personal and professional development. - Ensures services are provided to all clients in a manner consistent with CAPMC mission, standards, values and grant requirements. - Identifies and resolves concerns and issues. - Interacts with clients and their families in a culturally and socially sensitive way. - Keeps apprised of developments and trends in the program's operation and be attentive to the changing or growing needs of the community. - Keeps informed of current theories and practices in the field. - Keeps informed of program terms, conditions, and eligibility changes. - Maintains and ensures that staff and volunteers maintain the confidentiality of staff, parent, child, client, community, and agency information included in files, conversations, meetings, correspondence, or any other source. - Makes recommendations for replacement, purchase, or repair of equipment. - Models' professionalism for parents, children, clients, community, co-workers, and volunteers. - Prepares and actively participates in staff meetings and committees. - Promotes a team environment and teamwork. - Reports and assists in reporting suspected child abuse in accordance with CAPMC child abuse reporting procedures. - Represents CAPMC in the community in a professional and competent manner. - Responsible for setting priorities and meeting deadlines. - Shares information and knowledge with appropriate staff members. - Works as a team member to support the functions and operations of the Department and the Agency.
+- Adheres to and applies the CAPMC mission, values, standards, policies and procedures. - Attends mandatory new employee orientation/ mentor activities. - Attends trainings, workshops, and classes to keep abreast of client engagement theories and practices. - Engages and encourages personal and professional development. - Ensures services are provided to all clients in a manner consistent with CAPMC mission, standards, values and grant requirements. - Identifies and resolves concerns and issues. - Interacts with clients and their families in a culturally and socially sensitive way. - Keeps apprised of developments and trends in the program's operation and be attentive to the changing or growing needs of the community. - Keeps informed of current theories and practices in the field. - Keeps informed of program terms, conditions, and eligibility changes. - Maintains and ensures that staff and volunteers maintain the confidentiality of staff, parent, child, client, community, and agency information included in files, conversations, meetings, correspondence, or any other source. - Makes recommendations for replacement, purchase, or repair of equipment. - Models professionalism for parents, children, clients, community, co-workers, and volunteers. - Prepares and actively participates in staff meetings and committees. - Promotes a team environment and teamwork. - Reports and assists in reporting suspected child abuse in accordance with CAPMC child abuse reporting procedures. - Represents CAPMC in the community in a professional and competent manner. - Responsible for setting priorities and meeting deadlines. - Shares information and knowledge with appropriate staff members. - Works as a team member to support the functions and operations of the Department and the Agency.

-CHILD DEVELOPMENT / HEALTH SERVICES:
+CHILD DEVELOPMENT / HEALTH SERVICES

-- Maintains a safe and sanitary indoor and outdoor environment in accordance with the Head Start Performance Standards and the Department of Social Services licensing regulations. - Incorporates various cultural experiences reflective of all the enrolled children into the daily classroom setting following the guidelines of bilingual strategies and the Head Start Multi-Cultural Principles. - Provides children with a culturally relevant, developmentally appropriate learning environment, which leads to increased social, cognitive, physical, and emotional competence and development.
+- Maintains a safe and sanitary indoor and outdoor environment in accordance with the Head Start Performance Standards and the Department of Social Services licensing regulations. - Incorporates various cultural experiences reflective of all the enrolled children into the daily classroom setting following the guidelines of bilingual strategies and the Head Start Multi-Cultural Principles. - Provides children with a culturally relevant, developmentally appropriate learning environment, which leads to increased social, cognitive, physical, and emotional competencies and development. - Completes children's developmental assessment to fidelity per agency timelines. - In accordance with performance standard 1302.34 (b) (3) & (7) makes at least two educational home visits and two parent-staff conferences per year per child to maintain a relationship between parents and the program, to keep abreast of the children's progress, and to obtain parents' input into the child's individual developmental goals.

-- Completes children's developmental assessment to fidelity per agency timelines. - In accordance with performance standard 1302.34 (b) (3) & (7) makes a least two educational home visits and two parent-staff conferences per year per child to maintain a relationship between parents and the program, to keep abreast of the child's progress, and to obtain parents' input into the child's individual development goals. - Attends IEP/IFSP meetings to provide information on the child as needed and where applicable. - Conducts child screenings timely by following program's timelines. - Follows referral procedures in seeking assistance in meeting child developmental needs. - Assists children and families in transitions to the next level with appropriate activities and transfer of development records. - Plans and implements developmentally appropriate curriculums to fidelity.
-Utilizes the curriculum fidelity checklist as a guide to ensure compliance. - Prepares and maintains classroom records and reports required for individual class program compliance. - Provides an environment for children that is conducive to learning by requesting adequate and appropriate materials and equipment, setting up an appropriate room arrangement, and ensuring that materials are safe, healthy, and culturally relevant. - Writes weekly lesson plans, which reflect children's school readiness goals. - Works with appropriate staff on implementing practices for promoting social and emotional development and preventing challenging behaviors. - Responsible for the collection and inputting of children's screenings and assessments into data system, as applicable, and analyzing outcome data. - Teacher III will act as the lead teacher in the absence of the supervisor when assigned by the supervisor and/or the Area Manager.
+- Attends IEP/IFSP meetings to provide information on the child as needed and where applicable. - Conducts child screenings following the agency's timelines. within 30 (Migrant Head Start) to 45 days of enrollment. - Follows referral procedures in seeking assistance in meeting child developmental needs. - Assists children and families in transition to the next level with appropriate activities and transfer of development records. - Plans and implements a developmentally appropriate curriculum to fidelity.
+Prepares and maintains classroom records and reports required for individual class program compliance. - Provides an environment for children that is conducive to learning by requesting adequate and appropriate materials and equipment, setting up an appropriate room arrangement, and ensuring that materials are safe, healthy, and culturally relevant. - Writes weekly lesson plans, which reflect children's school readiness goals. - Works with appropriate staff on implementing practices for promoting social and emotional development and preventing challenging behaviors. - Responsible for the collection and inputting of children's screenings and assessments into the data system, as applicable, and analyzing outcome data.